Exploring the Applicability of the Lattice-Boltzmann Method for Two-Dimensional Turbulence Simulation: Introduction

-Over the past decades, the LBM has evolved enough to compete with classical tools in solving complex fluid flows problems.
-Essentially, LBM adopts a mesoscopic perspective, modelling the fluid as a system of particle distribution functions whose collective dynamics approximate macroscopic flow behaviour.
+In addition to these traditional approaches, the Lattice-Boltzmann method \citep{succi2001lattice,kruger2017lattice,mohamad2019} has emerged as an alternative practical framework for simulating hydrodynamic problems and has evolved sufficiently to compete with the previously mentioned tools for solving complex fluid flow problems.
+This method adopts a mesoscopic perspective and models the fluid by particle distribution functions whose collective dynamics approximate macroscopic flow behavior.

-In this paper, we simulate a two-dimensional turbulent flow using the Lattice-Boltzmann method to compare the energy and enstrophy Fourier spectra with those predicted by the theory.
-This will further the understanding of the capabilities of the LBM to solve flows in this regime, while also serving as a gentle introduction to turbulent flows for students in higher educations due to the relative straightforward implementation of the algorithm compared to Navier-Stokes solvers.
+In the following, we simulate a 2D turbulent flow using the Lattice-Boltzmann method to compare the energy and enstrophy Fourier spectra with those predicted by the theory.
+This comparison will further the understanding of the capabilities of the Lattice-Boltzmann method to treat flows in this regime, while also serving as a gentle introduction to turbulent flows due to the relative straightforward implementation of the algorithm compared to Navier-Stokes solvers.